Dlewellen1113/Dlewellen1113/README.md

-# Hi 👋, Devon Lewellen
+# Hi 👋, I am Devon Lewellen
 ## About Me

-- 🏦 I'm currently working for a state college in Nebraska teaching computer programming
+- 🏦 I'm currently enrolled in a state college in Nebraska learning computer programming

-- 📚 I’m studing to complete my Python certifications
+- 📚 I’m studying hard to learn HTML, CSS, and any other programming thrown at me

-- 🤔 I use daily .java, .cpp, .py, .sql

 - 👨🏻‍💻 Love programming and resolving problems

-- 🧠 I like to learn something new
+- 🧠 I like to learn new things

-- 📫 How to reach me **dejohns2@wsc.edu**
+- 📫 How to reach me **delewe01@wsc.edu**

 - 💬 Connect?
-Lets get social @ **https://www.linkedin.com/in/dljohnson1234/**
+Lets get social @ **https://github.com/Dlewellen1113**

-I have held numerous IT positions including software analyst and project management for world market leaders.
-I have a wide range of technology experience ranging from microcomputer support to programming in numerous languages utilizing a variety of databases and hardware platforms.
+I did not have the chance to persue any coding in high school, so going into college to learn what i've been wanting to learn is a big thing for me.

 ### Education

-- MSOM, IT Management, Wayne State College, 2016

-- B.A., Computer Information Systems/Web Analyst, Wayne State College, 2014

-- A.A., Northeast Community College, 2014

-- AAS, Computer Programming, Northeast Community College, 1984
+- Graduated from Allen Consolidated Schools
+- Currently enrolled in Wayne State college; persuing a career in programming analysis